FlexibleEngineCloud/fe-ressources/README.md

 For API/CLI authentification you will need some informations:

 A Project ID (which can be project_id or tenant_id because project_id has the same meaning as tenant_id), your User Domain ID and your User Name.
 The steps are as follows:
-- Log in to the management console.
+- Log in to the management console (https://console.prod-cloud-ocb.orange-business.com/console/#/home).
 - Click the username and choose My Credential from the drop-down list.
   On the My Credential page, view project ID, domain ID and user name in the project list.